cul/dlst-studio/_pages/about.md

 Apart/Separados_](http://xpmethod.plaintext.in/torn-apart/), a set of visualizations looking at immigration in the US in 2018.

+Faculty have also made use of the Studio in pedagogy aligned with the Studio’s mode of practice.

 Similarly, the Studio has featured programming in collaboration with other units within the Columbia University Libraries.
 In 2017, for example, 25 librarians helped over 60 volunteers during the [Puerto Rico Mapathon](https://www.nytimes.com/2017/10/02/nyregion/maps-puerto-rico-hurricane-maria.html), in which we all worked together to improve maps of Puerto Rico in the aftermath of Hurricane Maria.